+We focus on leveraging our design capabilities to develop products for target markets where we believe our innovation and reputation will allow us to earn attractive margins.
 In each of our target markets, we have multiple product families that primarily provide OEMs with component or subsystem products.
 Our product portfolio ranges from simple discrete devices to complex sub-systems that include multiple device types and incorporate firmware for interface between digital systems.
 In some cases, our products include mechanical hardware that interfaces with optoelectronic or capacitive sensors.
+We intend to expand our product offerings to address existing and adjacent market opportunities, and plan to selectively target attractive segments within large established markets.
+We target markets that require high quality and the integrated performance characteristics of our products.
+For the fiscal year ended October 31, 2010, wireless communications contributed 38%, wired infrastructure contributed 24%, industrial and automotive electronics contributed 29% and consumer and computing peripherals contributed 9%, of our net revenue, respectively.

 Wireless Communications.
-We support the wireless industry with a broad variety of RF semiconductor devices, including monolithic microwave integrated circuit filters and duplexers using our proprietary FBAR technology, front end modules that incorporate multiple die into multi-function RF devices, diodes and discrete transistors.
-Our expertise in amplifier design, FBAR technology and module integration capability enables us to offer industry-leading efficiency in RF transmitter applications, including an integrated Optical Finger Navigation (OFN) device to replace the mechanical trackball on certain high-end mobile phones.
-Our proprietary GaAs processes are critical to the production of power amplifier and low noise amplifier products.
-In addition to RF devices, we provide a variety of optoelectronic sensors for mobile handset applications.
-We also supply LEDs for camera-phone flashes and for backlighting applications in mobile handset keypads, as well as sensors for backlighting control.
+We support the wireless industry with a broad variety of radio frequency, or RF, semiconductor devices, including monolithic microwave integrated circuit filters and duplexers using our proprietary FBAR technology, front end modules that incorporate multiple die into multi-function RF devices, diodes and discrete transistors.
+Our expertise in amplifier design, FBAR technology and module integration capability enables us to offer industry-leading efficiency in RF transmitter applications.
+Our proprietary gallium arsenide, or GaAs, processes are critical to the production of power amplifier, or PA, and low noise amplifier products.
+Our expertise in Human Interface Design has led to the Optical Finger Navigation, or OFN, device which replaces a mechanical trackball on certain high-end mobile phones.
+In addition to RF devices and OFN, we provide a variety of optoelectronic sensors for mobile handset applications.
+We also supply light emitting diodes, or LEDs, for cameraphone flashes and for backlighting applications in mobile handset keypads, as well as sensors for backlighting control.

 Wired Infrastructure.
 In the storage and Ethernet networking markets, we supply transceivers that receive and transmit information along optical fibers.
-We provide a range of product bandwidth options for customers, including options ranging from 125 MBd Fast Ethernet transmitters and receivers to 10 Gigabit transceivers.
+We provide a range of product bandwidth options for customers, including options ranging from 125 megabyte data, or MBd, Fast Ethernet transmitters and receivers to 10 Gigabit transceivers.
 We supply parallel optic transceivers with as many as 12 parallel channels for high performance core routing and server applications.
-For enterprise networking and server I/O applications, we also supply high speed SerDes products integrated into application specific integrated circuits, or ASICs.
+For enterprise networking and server input/output, or I/O, applications, we also supply high speed serializer/deserializer, or SerDes, products integrated into application specific integrated circuits, or ASICs.

 Industrial and Automotive Electronics.
 We provide a broad variety of products for the general industrial, automotive and consumer appliance markets.
 We offer optical isolators, or optocouplers, which provide electrical insulation and signal isolation for signaling systems that are susceptible to electrical noise or interference.
 Optocouplers are used in a diverse set of applications, including industrial motors, automotive systems including those used in hybrid engines, power generation and distribution systems, switching power supplies, motion sensors, telecommunications equipment, consumer appliances, computers and office equipment, plasma displays, and military electronics.
 For industrial motors and robotic motion control, we supply optical encoders, as well as integrated circuits, or ICs, for the controller and decoder functions.
 For electronic signs and signals, we supply LED assemblies that offer high brightness and stable light output over thousands of hours, enabling us to support traffic signals, large commercial signs and other displays.
 For industrial networking, we provide Fast Ethernet transceivers using plastic optical fiber that enable quick and interoperable networking and factory automation.